 The Marvel Cinematic Universe is booming at the box office and entertaining millions of moviegoers, but there are still several plot holes in Marvel movies.
-In trying to to tie all the films together, Marvel movie plot holes are bound to happen, but some leaps in logic are harder to swallow than others.
+In trying to tie all the films together, Marvel movie plot holes are bound to happen, but some leaps in logic are harder to swallow than others.

 Instead of burying it in the archives, why not perfect it and use it to help heal his allies?
-Surely a man who can synthesize his own elements could perfect this new breakthrough and use it for the good of all mankind.
+Surely a man who can synthesize his own elements can perfect this new breakthrough and use it for the good of all mankind.

 If he's trying to collect and protect the stones, why would he risk unnecessarily losing one to gain another?
-In fact, he did lose it!
-The Mind Stone he gave to Loki ends up embedded in Vision's forehead.
-So now he has to recover that stone AND the Tesseract.
+In fact, he does lose it!
+The Mind Stone he gives to Loki ends up embedded in Vision's forehead.
+So now he has to recover that stone and the Tesseract.
 For an intergalactic tyrant, he sure isn't that smart.